BitGo/BitGoJS/DEVELOPER.md

 ```

 ## Coding Norms & Expectations
 When contributing, it is recommended that you follow the existing patterns defined in the project.
+Pull requests that break these norms will likely be rejected or require a round of feedback.
 A few specific notes:

 - Do not specify default accessors.
 In Typescript, the default accessor for a class attribute is
 `public`, so specifying it for functions and attributes is redundant.